unthoughts/unthoughts.github.io/_posts/2025-07-12-blurb-on-liquidity.md

 # Concentrated liquidity

 Classically, there is a clear distinction between capitalists, who passively provide capital, and those who actively employ capital (often delegated to them).
 In DeFi terminology, capitalists are the *passive* liquidity providers.
-However, *active* liquidity providers are superior market makers, who have strong potential to enhance capital efficiency capital efficiency.
+However, *active* liquidity providers are superior market makers, who have strong potential to enhance capital efficiency.
 We illustrate this with a case study: Uniswap v2 vs Uniswap v3.

 Uniswap v2 is a constant-product AMM.
 LP UX is roughly: choose pair → deposit assets → receive LP token → earn fees → exit.
 LPs must supply equal value of both tokens (to preserve pool price).
 Since LP positioned are fully determined by deposited capital, LP tokens are just fungible ERC-20 tokens.